 After cruising downhill, we faced a bit of a headwind going back around the north side of the lake.
 A couple of us decided to work together, and we ended up passing a bunch of people.
 At this point, we had merged with riders doing the shorter routes.
 Once we got out on Hwy.
 18 though, it was pretty much just us HC riders.
 The Green Valley Lake climb came up sooner than I expected.
 I just shifted into cruise mode on the climb, since I knew it couldn’t be that hard based on the Strava profile.
 The best part was that it was shaded.
 There was another awesome sag stop at the top, and I made use of it to rest and recharge a little.
 Now, I knew I was nearly to the end…thank god!

 I forgot we would have a decent amount of climbing as we headed back Hwy.
 18 towards Big Bear.
-Traffic was backed up on one of the climbs, and I figured it must be an accident.
+Traffic was backed up on one of the climbs, and I figured it must be an accident (as the injuries looked like the person was injured after a car accident in Ventura).
 Turns out a couple of cyclists went down.
 Thankfully, both were walking around, but I saw one bike cracked.
 I later learned that one of my friends was involved.
 His teammate overshot a corner and crashed, then he hit his teammate sending over the handlebars.
 He trashed his bike, but luckily only had road rash.

 The last miles back into town weren’t bad thanks to the tailwind.
 The only downside was knowing there was final 15-20% climb just a mile or so from the finish.
 Talk about torture!
 My legs were cramping pretty bad at this point.
 I took a few moments to get out of the saddle to stretch, but it didn’t help on the steep climbs.
 The cramping got so bad that I ended up dismounting my bike and walking the last few hundred meters up the hill.
 I don’t think I could have gone much faster riding it.
 Thankfully, it was all downhill from the top to the finish.
 I came in a hair over 6.5 hours in elapsed time.
 My goal was to break 7 hours.
 This was the longest ride I had ever done, and probably one of the hardest.
 Since my hotel was so close, I went back and showered.
 I then hung out with friends in the finish area, and got a much needed massage.